3ximus/php-static-analysis/README.md

 ## Description:

-The parser reads a patterns file provider or the default ([patterns.txt](https://github.com/3ximus/php-static-analysis/blob/master/patterns.txt)), if available, that has the following information:
+The parser reads a patterns file provider or the default ([patterns.txt](https://github.com/3ximus/php-static-analysis/blob/master/patterns.txt)), if available, that has the following information in the following format:

 ```
 Pattern: "SQL injection"